k3l4nee/CS151-Spring2025-Restaurant/README.md

 - Customer - can place orders using Orderable

 - Menu - acts as the inventory and keeps track of each menuItem's quantity

+- MenuItem - each individual item on the menu

 - Restaurant - acts as the admin or HR, can add or remove employees, customers, or tables